Celebrate Scotland’s Incredible Coasts and Waters

 Loch Lomond is Scotland’s largest loch and easily offers enough activities to fill your days whilst on holiday.

 Catch a cruise to explore the 30 islands dotted around the loch or spend the day fishing on the bonnie banks of Loch Lomond.
-If you have an adventurous streak, immerse yourself in the baltic water while windsurfing, paddle boarding or water-skiing.
+If you have an adventurous streak, immerse yourself in the baltic water while windsurfing, paddleboarding or water-skiing.

 From the shore, the vastness and beauty of Loch Lomond never fails to impress.
 We recommend climbing nearby Ben Lomond or Conic Hill for the best views.
 It truly is the jewel in the crown of the Loch Lomond and the Trossachs national park.

 The loch is also served by plenty of lovely towns around its shores and even a golf club.
-All making Loch Lomond a must-visit in the year of the coasts and waters.

-Closest Argyll Holidays park – Loch Lomond Holiday Park is located on the banks of the loch and less than 5-minute drive to the local pier.
+Closest Argyll Holidays park – Loch Lomond Holiday Park is located on the banks of the loch and less than a 5-minute drive to the local pier.

 2. Kayak, Canoe or Paddleboard on Loch Goil